sahib/misc/debugging/slides.typ

     You probably can imagine a thousand ways, but that time is lost for gathering proper proof.

+    War Story: This always happens when we get a weird support ticket.
+    We immediately generate a lot of possible theories (which is good!) but sometimes we stop there.
+Example: Display flicker.

+    We've imagined more theories but none tht we can proof.
+    If that happens we need to gather more data.
     ```
   )
 #commandment("Quit Thinking and Look")